 Pawn America Jewelry 101

-We have certified, graduate GIA Gemologists and Master Goldsmiths on staff who assess, inspect, and polish the jewelry we sell in our stores in addition to trained appraisers behind the pawn counters who are ready to answer any questions you may have.
+We have certified, graduate GIA Gemologists and Master Goldsmiths on staff who assess, inspect, and polish the jewellery we sell in our stores, in addition to trained appraisers behind the pawn counters who are ready to answer any questions you may have.

 We believe that the more you know, the more confident you will feel about your transaction with us.
 Please, browse through our resources, give us a call or stop into the store nearest you to learn more!

 There are many factors and details that go into selecting diamonds, and four main components to consider.
 Cut, Color, Carat, and Clarity, also known as the Four C’s, are the most common characteristics for grading diamonds.
 Slight changes in one of these categories on a diamond can dramatically affect both its price and appearance.

 The Four C’s